parse-community/node-apn/doc/provider.markdown

  - `rejectUnauthorized` {Boolean} Reject Unauthorized property to be passed through to tls.connect() (Defaults to `true`)

+ - `address` {String} The address of the APNs server to send notifications to.
+If not provided, will connect to standard APNs server

+- `port` {Number} The port of the APNs server to send notifications to.
+(Defaults to 443)

+ - `manageChannelsAddress` {String} The address of the APNs channel management server to send notifications to.
+If not provided, will connect to standard APNs channel management server

+ - `manageChannelsPort` {Number} The port of the APNs channel management server to send notifications to.
+If not provided, will connect to standard APNs channel management port

+ - `proxy` {host: String, port: Number|String} Connect through an HTTP proxy when sending notifications

+ - `manageChannelsProxy` {host: String, port: Number|String} Connect through an HTTP proxy when managing channels

+ - `rejectUnauthorized` {Boolean} Reject Unauthorized property to be passed through to tls.connect() (Defaults to `true`)

  - `connectionRetryLimit` {Number} The maximum number of connection failures that will be tolerated before `apn.Provider` will "give up".
 [See below.](#connection-retry-limit) (Defaults to: 3)

+ - `heartBeat` {Number} The delay interval in ms that apn will ping APNs servers.
+(Defaults to: 60000)

 - `requestTimeout` {Number} The maximum time in ms that apn will wait for a response to a request.
 (Defaults to: 5000)